Father’s Rights in A Divorce

 Get Help from a Dedicated Fathers’ Rights Lawyer

 When you’re navigating your rights as a father during a divorce, it can feel complicated.
 You aren’t wrong.
 It is a very complicated process, and we know there is a lot at stake.
 Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC is here to advise you in a course of action and fight on your behalf for the best interests of you and your children.
-Give us a call today at (201) 880-9770 for a confidential consultation about your situation.
+Give us a call today at (201) 880-9770 for a confidential case evaluation about your situation.
 We are committed to helping our clients in every way we can.